HathorNetwork/hathor-wallet-mobile/README.md

 `npm start` or `npm run start:clean` to invalidate the cache before run.

-Then build the app for iOS:
+Then press `i` to select the `run on iOS` option: this will build the app for iOS.

-`npm run ios` to open on iOS simulator, or `npm run ios -- --simulator "iPhone 11"` to run it by name.
+Alternatively, `npm run ios` to open on iOS simulator, or `npm run ios -- --simulator "iPhone 11"` to run it by name.

 To list all available simulators, use `xcrun simctl list devices`.